Integrating psychology principles to design a multi-sensory cognitive and performative challenge

 We speak, move, gesture, and listen as part of our everyday human discourse and it is through this, that we combine these sensory inputs, with system outputs, to encourage humans to communicate and comprehend through a variety of different sensorium (Turk 2013).
 Our perceptions are based on the retrieval of stimuli from any of the five senses, which we call modes or modalities (Turk 2013).
 These modalities create a communication channel by way of a specified sensorium, such as touch or taste, where information is then transmitted and integrated from human-to-human and now, human-to-machine (Turk 2013).

-The theoretical foundations presented in this review, have helped to inform the design and development of my piece, Mastermind 3.0.
+The theoretical foundations presented in this review, have helped to inform the design and development of my piece, MSTRMND.
 This paper will examine how to integrate psychology principles, to design a multi-sensory, cognitive and performative challenge, that fits within the built environment.

 How to Play:

-Once the first note has been guessed correctly, the player will advance to level 2, where Mastermind 3.0 will add one more signal to the sequence.
-As the system randomizes once more, it creates a following sequence totally independent of level 1.
-Mastermind 3.0 will continue lengthening the sequence of signals, when players continue to guess the notes in the correct order.
-However, if a player fails to repeat the sequence exactly or exceeds the number of guesses, Mastermind 3.0 will respond with a “buzz” sound and players will be instructed to start again at level 1.
-On the other hand, if a player succeeds in beating all four levels of the game, Mastermind 3.0 will indicate its defeat by playing a “winning” sound aloud through the speaker (fig.4).
+MSTRMND begins by sequentially lighting from red to pink with accompanying synesthetic sound cues, players are then instructed auditorily when they hear, “Level One, Begin”.
+Players are instructed to repeat the signal they hear using any part of their body to set off the correct light beam.
+Once the first color has been guessed correctly, the player will advance to level two, where MSTRMND will add one more signal to the existing sequence.
+MSTRMND will continue lengthening the sequence of signals, when players continue to guess the colors and sounds in the correct order.
+However, if a player fails to repeat the sequence exactly, MSTRMND will respond by saying “Game Over, Play Again?”.
+But, if a player succeeds in beating all eight levels of the game, MSTRMND will indicate its defeat by playing a “winning” sound aloud and flashing white throughout the space.

-Mastermind 3.0 was first exhibited and tested at the Interactive Architecture Lab’s Summer Show in 2019, and then again, a few weeks later, at the Samsung Experience store in Kings Cross.
-These exhibitions provided an experimental setup by which I could observe the diverse ways that people integrate their perceptions to problem solve.
+MSTRMND was first exhibited and tested at Ugly Duck in South London, January 2020.
+This exhibition provided an experimental setup by which I could observe the diverse ways that people integrate their perceptions to problem solve.

-Through extensive research and the analysis of observations at these two open exhibitions, I have outlined a comprehensive review of how people perform, and experience multi-sensory tasks.
+Through extensive research and the analysis of my observations, I have outlined a comprehensive review of how people perform, and experience multi-sensory tasks.
 My research details how to design for the broadest range of users and contexts by understanding a user’s psychological characteristics (such as, cognitive abilities, motivation, level of experience, task applications, and physical attributes).

 Learning is an inherent ability we as humans possess, but it is not an easy concept to comprehend (Ertmer 1993).
 The study of how people learn has been defined and adapted by researchers and psychologists alike, for generations.
 While there still is no agreed upon definition, the unifying question between them remains: “Where does knowledge come from and how do people know?”
 (Ertmer 1993).